jdhawks2132/readme-generator/README.md

 To install necessary dependencies, run the following command:

 ```
-werwer
+npm install
 ```

 ## Usage

-werwer
+open source

+## License

+This project is licensed under the Apache license.

 ## Contributing

-werwer
+NA

 ## Tests

 To run tests, run the following command:

 ```
-werwer
+NA
 ```

 ## Questions

-If you have any questions about the repo, open an issue or contact me directly at wer@gmail.com.
+If you have any questions about the repo, open an issue or contact me directly at jdhawks.dev@gmail.com.
 You can find more of my work at [jdhawks2132](http://github.com/jdhawks2132/).